getsentry/sentry-docs/src/collections/_documentation/server/config.md

 : Declared in `config.yml`.

   The URL prefix in which Sentry is accessible.
 This will be used both for referencing URLs in the UI, as well as in outbound notifications.
+This only works for scheme, hostname and port.

   ```yaml
   system.url-prefix: 'https://sentry.example.com'